zliu41/CIPs/CIP-plutus-modules/README.md

 λ-expressions binding the script arguments, with an innermost script body which is a syntactic value.
-Such scripts can be converted to CEK values in a single traversal; each script can be converted to a value *once per transaction*, rather than at every use.
+Such scripts can be converted to CEK values in a single traversal; each script can be converted to a value *once per transaction*, rather than at every use. *Module-level recursion* enables recursive definitions to recurse via the module itself, rather than locally, and makes the syntactic-value restriction easier to satisfy.
 This variation is expected to reduce the start-up costs of running each script considerably; on the down-side the syntactic restriction would be a little annoying, and it requires CEK operations which are not currently part of the API, so it requires modifications to a critical component of the Plutus implementation.

+The *tuples of modules* variation replaces parameters referring to individual modules with a single parameter bound to a tuple of modules, effectively uncurrying scripts wrt their module parameters.
+At the cost of a traversal of all the script code in a transaction to 'relocate' module references, it is possible to replace many tuples-of-modules, one per script, by a global tuple of modules for the entire transaction; a further improvement would then be to unbox modules, replacing the global tuple of modules with a global tuple of module exports.
+These variations reduce the cost of referring to a module export, at the cost of an additional traversal of the script code before execution.
+Extensive benchmarking would be needed to decide whether they improve performance overall.

+Performance can probably be improved further by building in the module environment to the CEK machine.
+However, as this involves a pervasive change to the monad underlying the CEK machine itself, it would require recalibration of all the execution unit costs for CEK machine steps.

 The simplest alternative to implement would be the main alternative without variations.
-The most efficient implementation would combine value scripts with lazy loading, using tagged values in the CEK machine to analyse dynamic script dependencies in the balancer, and so drop redundant scripts from each transaction.
-However, this requires modifications to the CEK machine and the balancer as well as resolving dependencies in scripts.
+A more efficient implementation would combine value scripts with lazy loading, using tagged values in the CEK machine to analyse dynamic script dependencies in the balancer, and so drop redundant scripts from each transaction.
+Further improvements to performance may be achievable using a global module environment, and unboxed modules; because there are performance costs as well as benefits to these approaches, extensive benchmarking would be required to make an informed choice.

-Our recommendation is: TBD.
+These latter variations all require modifications to the CEK machine and to the balancer, as well as resolving dependencies in scripts;
+that is, they are considerable more expensive to implement.

 ## Path to Active
 ### Acceptance criteria